From monoliths to modules: Decomposing transducers for efficient world modelling: Introduction

+This question has been explored from the perspective of model-based reinforcement learning, where agents learn a model of the underlying transition dynamics of the environment that can be used for several downstream tasks such as planning and training policies~\citep{hafner2019dream,hafner2025trainingagentsinsidescalable,hansen2023td}.
+Several works have proposed techniques for incorporating inductive biases to make neural networks represent the world as a set of discrete objects, which have demonstrated benefits related to generalisation~\citep{goyal2021recurrent,zhao2022toward,feng2023learning}, sample efficiency~\citep{rodriguezsanchez2025pixelsfactorslearningindependently}, interpretability~\citep{mosbach2025sold}, compositional generation~\citep{baek2025dreamweaver}, and robustness to noise~\citep{liu2023learning}.

-This work develops a framework to address this question in the language of computational mechanics~\citep{crutchfield1989inferring,shalizi2001computational}, which is used to explain when and how a complex transducer can be factored into interacting sub-transducers.
-This provides a way to move from a single high-dimensional transducer to a collection of modular low-dimensional ones, each associated with a functional subsystem of the world model.
+Inspired by these results, here we develop a general framework to address this question in the language of computational mechanics~\citep{crutchfield1989inferring,shalizi2001computational}, which is used to understand when and how a complicated transducer can be factored into simpler interacting sub-transducers.
 Crucially, this factorisation does more than aid understanding: it enables distributed inference, where each sub-transducer can update its own beliefs locally, given only the parts of the input-output history that matter to it.
 Thus, as shown in \autoref{fig:Overview}, our analysis reveals how transducers can be both composed and decomposed, moving between levels of complexity.